irakr/ishell/README.md

 It can be used just like any shell via a terminal.

 # How to install and use
-- To install, just run the install.sh script in the main directory using sudo privilages.
+- To install, just run the install.sh script in the main directory using sudo privilege.
 Run the command mentioned below:
 	$ sudo ./install.sh
+# How to use
-- To use it, simply go to the terminal anytime and run the command 'ishell' to start using ISHELL.
+- Use the 'ishell' anytime to start using ISHELL.
 	$ ishell

 # How to manually compile and install(If you are more curious)
 - Currently the process of building the software is not so clean.